The Academic Program

 Advisors are assigned for majors, second majors, and minors.
 Non-degree students also are assigned advisors.

-Change of Major/Minor
+Declaration and Change of Major/Minor

 Declarations and changes of majors and minors are initiated by the student and facilitated by the Registration and Records Office.
 When a change of major or minor occurs, a student’s advising record is transferred from one Academic program to another when applicable.